 · The Maltreatment Program's function is not punitive, but rather an opportunity for a service member to resolve family issues.

 Provide education, support and information to pregnant women and new parents of children up to three years of age.
 This program is offered to parent(s) with their first child or tenth child.
 Services are offered beginning in the prenatal period and continue through the babies first three years.
 The child(ren) can be biological, foster or adopted to qualify for the program.

 · Lactation Support and Education

 · Birthing education

 · Lending Library: DVD, VHS, & books for parenting skills, couples communication, etc.

 Provides prevention and support services that will improve knowledge and skills required to strengthen families.
-Provide education and training about family maltreatment and exceptional medical/educational conditions, laws, regulations, and reporting procedures.
+Provide education and training about family maltreatment and related laws, regulations, and reporting procedures.

 Domestic Abuse Victim Advocate (DAVA) Services

 · Confidential 24/7 victim advocacy services via designated DAVA phone line (406) 201-5207.
 Offer restricted reporting (no investigation/unit involvement) to adult victims of abuse who are not in imminent danger